Imagine it’s your first day at a new company and you’re asked where you’d like to sit. Would you choose right next to your boss?

 Growth at this rate is messy, difficult, and, at times, tiresome.
 However, with some thoughtfulness and a lot of empathy, we have created an environment where our people (we call them Smarshians) trust each other, communicate openly, feel like they can have honest conversations, and are continuously engaged with the project.

-Humblebrag: my engagement survey scores in management have been 100% for 5 years now.
+Humblebrag: my engagement survey scores in management have been 100% for the last 5 years.

 If you want to build an engaged organization through empathy and empathetic leadership, this article will help you get started.